anastassiavybornova/pythoncrashcourse/furtherreading_lecture02.md

 ## Further reading for lecture02

-Below, you find additional resources (some of them, more detailed/more advanced) for each of the topics covered in lecture 02.
+Below, you find additional resources for each of the topics covered in lecture 02.
 Be aware that some of the material is *more advanced* than the lecture.
 * More on [Jupyter notebook](https://www.geeksforgeeks.org/how-to-use-jupyter-notebook-an-ultimate-guide/)
 * More on [Markdown formatting in Jupyter notebook](https://www.datacamp.com/tutorial/markdown-in-jupyter-notebook)
 * More on [fundamental (primitive) data types in Python](https://www.geeksforgeeks.org/python-data-types/)